Managing IP ranges with your content providers is a time-consuming, inefficient and costly process.

 Simply register yourself as a user, check your IPs and start using The IP Registry.
 Please send any queries to [email protected]

-We are delighted to announce that @JAMANetwork is now receiving daily updates with details of IP changes via https://t.co/KiVkOLJvKM and are encouraging all #libraries to register for FREE access to https://t.co/KiVkOLJvKM.
+We are pleased to announce that @NEJMGroup is the latest #publisher to sign up for daily updates with details of IP changes via the IP Registry.
+NEJM Group encourages all #libraries to register for FREE access at https://t.co/5U7fFWbEKo. #academiclibraries #medlibs

 “The University of Cambridge warmly supports the IP Registry initiative and looks forward to the greater efficiencies it will bring, not least in reducing the admin overhead with multiple publishers and in ensuring reliability for our usage statistics data”